astralfrontier/astralfrontier.org-OLD/src/blog/2015-09-29-game-design-genetics.md

 When you sit down to design a game, you will be working with *components*, whether or not you realize it at first.
+Components are things like "character attributes", dice systems, the concepts of hit points or damage, and so forth.
-The genes of games long gone, like dice rolling, are still with you.
+The genes of games long gone, like specific methods dice rolling, are components.
-Learn to recognize those components for what they are.

 Once you know that, learn to sift through your design for new components you've made.
 If you reach a point where you think your current design won't work, start reviewing the pieces.
 Something in your design has value.
 Find it, then extract it.
 Put it in your toolkit of useful components.